initpy/go-book/more-functions.rst

 Multiple defer calls
 --------------------
-..
-Just like procrastinating ;) 'defer' should be called 'procrastinate' :p
-..
-It likely wasn't due to the amount of typing involved ;) Plus we don't want
-.. to be known as 'lazy programmers' :)
 You can defer as many function calls as you want, and they'll be executed before the containing function returns in a LIFO (Last In First Out) order.
 That is, the last one to be deferred will be run first, and the first one will be executed